Work with defects in ALM

 This task describes how to track and manage application defects during the development process.

 Higher-level task: This task is part of a higher-level task.
-For details, see Introducing ALM.
+For details, see ALM lifecycle.

 To learn more about defects, see Defects Overview.

 In the Defects module, click New Defect in the Defects grid toolbar to open the New Defect dialog box.
 Fill in the fields.
 For user interface details, see New Defect Dialog Box.